 When Joel begrudgingly takes on the task of ferrying Ellie, a young girl found to be immune to the mutated Cordyceps strain, to a rebel militia in search of a cure, it opens the door for a survival horror game that’s driven by drama and not scares.
 Their path blocked by a horde of infected and merciless bandits, the duo faces impossible odds that help bring them closer together.

 The Last of Us frequently switches pace from slow-paced horror game to action-packed shootouts, creating a blend of the two genres that helps portray the horrors of the post-apocalyptic world.
-There are so many unforgettable moments in this best PS3 game, but there’s no forgetting that heartbreaking opening segment.
+There are so many unforgettable moments in this incredible PS3 game, but there’s no forgetting that heartbreaking opening segment.

-Developer: Irrational Games Publisher: 2K Games
+Developer: Irrational Games Publisher: 2K Games Metacritic Rating: 94 Release Date: October 21st, 2008

 In the depths of the ocean sits a city intended to break free from the chains of the surface world.
 First constructed in the 1940s, the underwater city of Rapture was to be a utopia where people could live without the lingering oppressive rule of government.